 On the ward, you will have dressings and support tape to your chest.
 These must be kept on and dry for 3 days.
 After that, you will need to wear a supportive vest that is firm against the chest for 6 weeks.
 In the first week, you should take things easy and avoid too much physical activity.

 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.
 It is usual to have some bruising and swelling from the wounds which settles over 3-4 weeks.
 The chest will be flat immediately after the surgery however you should expect this to continue improving over a period of 4-6 weeks with the final appearance being apparent at 6 months

-You will be seen a week after your surgery to check that all is healing well and again at 6 weeks to ensure to all is well and you are happy with the result
+You will be seen a week after your surgery to check that all is healing well and again at 6 weeks and 6 months to ensure to all is well and you are happy with the result